kwf2030/scripts/README.md

 # scripts

+## publish-to-maven.gradle
-This is a simple gradle script that can publish your local artifacts to maven repositories.
+It's a simple gradle script that can publish your local artifacts to maven repositories.

 Follow these steps: